• ECTS

 Description

-The size of statistical data is constantly increasing, and in particular the richness of the description of the statistical units.
-However, classical linear statistical modeling becomes invalid in high dimension, i.e. when the number of variables exceeds the number of statistical units.
+The size of statistical data is constantly increasing, and so is the richness of the description of statistical units.
+However, classical linear statistical modeling becomes invalid in high dimensions, i.e. when the number of variables exceeds the number of statistical units.
 This course presents the most common techniques used to regularize linear models in high dimension.

 Read more